Two pathways to resolve relational inconsistencies: Methods

 \subsection{Order discrimination task}

-The order discrimination task was designed to assess the ability of Artificial Neural Networks (ANNs) to determine the correct order of image pairs based on a specific feature.
-Each image in the pair depicted shapes arranged on a $3\times 3$ grid and was characterized by five features: grayscale color, number of shapes, size, grid arrangement, and shape type.
+The order discrimination task was designed to assess the ability of ANNs to determine the correct order of image pairs based on a specific feature.
+As written in the main text, each image in the pair depicted shapes arranged on a $3\times 3$ grid and was characterized by five features: grayscale color, number of shapes, size, grid arrangement, and shape type.
 The images were $224\times 224$ pixels in size and grayscale (they consisted of 3 channels with identical values).
 The size of the shapes was defined as the diameter of the circle enclosing them.

 The "correct" order in the task was determined by the identity of the relevant feature (color, size, or number), termed the \textit{predictive feature}, and whether this feature increased or decreased from left to right.
 To construct the training set, the predictive feature values were randomly selected from a uniform distribution over possible values for the left image.
 The corresponding values for the right image were then calculated by applying the rule parameter $\alpha$ to the left image's values.
 Non-predictive features were randomly selected from a uniform distribution for each image pair, remaining constant within the pair.